tiabas/oauth2-provider-rails/README.md

 [code]: https://github.com/tiabas/oauth2-ruby

+## Error Handling
+All controller actions are wrapped in block that authomatically takes care of authorization and authentication error responses.
+This is included as an example.
+Your milage may vary however, exception handling could be done in a similar fashion.

+    def handle_oauth_exception(&block)
+      yield
+    rescue Exception => e
+      if e.is_a?(OAuth2::OAuth2Error::Error)
+        if @oa_request.redirect_uri_valid?
+          return redirect_to e.redirect_uri(@oa_request)
+        end
+        return render :text => "the client provided an invalid redirect URI" end
+      raise e
+    end

 ## Implicit Grant Flow

 The implicit grant type is used to obtain access tokens and is optimized for public clients known to operate a